 43-year-old Scott Cooper didn’t direct his first feature film until he was 37.
-2009′s Crazy Heart scored Jeff Bridges his first oscar, and it also made Cooper a director on the rise.
-The film cost only $7m and went on to earn more than $47m worldwide, making it both a critical and financial smash.
-That’s not a feat we see often, but for Cooper, he couldn’t have asked for a more welcoming result for his debut.
-His follow-up, Out of the Furnace, is an entirely different kind of film, featuring an ensemble cast, life and death stakes and suspense.
+2009’s Crazy Heart scored Jeff Bridges his first oscar, and it also made Cooper a director on the rise.
+The film cost only $7m and went on to earn more than $47m worldwide, making it both a critical and financial hit.
+Cooper couldn’t have asked for a more welcoming result for his debut.
+His sophomore effort, Out of the Furnace, is an entirely different kind of film, featuring an ensemble cast, life and death stakes and suspense.

 Before it premiered at AFI Fest last month, one of the producers compared Out of the Furnace to The Deer Hunter, inferring that they didn’t set out to make a film that goes down easy.
 The talent in attendance clearly stated their intention: they wanted to make a movie about America.
 Not the big booming cities, but the small towns that have been left in financial turmoil.
 That wasn’t the story Brad Ingelsby‘s set out to write in the beginning.
 “The original screenplay was based on the idea of a man who gets out of prison and must avenge someone,” says Cooper, delving into the film’s subtext.
 “The rest all comes from a very personal experience.
 As I said in those opening remarks [at AFI], I wanted to show the turbulent world we’ve lived in the the last five years.
 I thought it was important to express my personal and artistic worldview through that lens, and out comes Out of the Furnace.”